unraid/docs/docs/unraid-os/manual/security.md

 There are 2 common Use Cases that Unraid users are likely to have:

-- **Remote Access to Unraid from the Internet**: This is by far the commonest Use Case and many users want to. be able to safely access their Unraid servers (and potentially their whole home LAN) when away from home.
+- **Remote Access to Unraid from the Internet**: This is by far the commonest use case and many users want to be able to safely access their Unraid servers (and potentially their whole home LAN) when away from home.
 When running in this mode the server end of the VPN link will either be running on the user's router (if it supports